Friday Photo – A pet monkey in the rainforest – in Ecuador

 What do you keep as a pet if you live in the rainforest?
 Not a pet snake, that’s for sure.
 We saw this little girl and her pet monkey in the village of Pacayaku, on our river journey down the Rio Bobonaza in Ecuador.

 Normally these little creatures are adopted as pets when their mother has been killed in a hunt and brought back to the village as food.
 Although it seems unthinkable to us to kill a species with features so close to our own, as a meat eater I can’t deny the villagers one of the few local sources of meat in their diet.
-At least the babies get lots of cuddles as their parents are roasted over the fire.
+You can see how irresistible these little monkeys are as pets.

 See my Ecuador photos on Flickr here